larrydodson/election_analysis/README.md

 **Figure-2** Election Analysis Results Automated Output

-  In Figure-3 below, the table is summary of the results.
+  In Figure-3 below, the table is a view of the analysis results.

 ### Election Results